Systems-Development-and-Frameworks/bug-free-disco/exercises/1/README.md

 Each star gives one point if implemented satisfactorily.

-:star: First of all, push new commits from `main` branch of the [homework repository](https://github.com/Systems-Development-and-Frameworks/homework/) to your team repository.
+:star: First of all, push new commits from `main` branch of the [homework repository](https://github.com/Systems-Development-and-Frameworks/homework/) to your team repository.st on submit.

-Implement a prototype using VueJS which contains:

-:star: A list that renders a number of news items
-- The initial list can be hard-coded
-- Each item has a `title` and `votes`, the latter are 0 initially.

-:star: Each item has a button to remove itself
-- The item should not remove itself from the DOM but tell its parent component to do so.

-:star: Each item has buttons to downvote or upvote itself, respectively
-- Each item `$emit('update', item)` the updated item
-- The parent component updates the list when an item is updated

-:star: Below the list is a form to add new items to the list
-- Prevent the default behaviour of a `<form>` html element which would execute a HTTP request on submit.

 Make sure that your prototype has these properties: